meilisearch/documentation/guides/advanced_guides/search_parameters.md

     "id": "50393",
     "title": "Kung Fu Panda Holiday",
     "poster": "https://image.tmdb.org/t/p/w1280/gp18R42TbSUlw9VnXFqyecm52lq.jpg",
-    "overview": "d his father hang decorations, cook together, and serve noodle soup to the villagers.
-But this year Shifu informs Po that as Dragon Warrior, it is his duty to host the formal Winter Feast at the Jade ", "release_date": 1290729600
+    "overview": "his father hang decorations, cook together, and serve noodle soup to the villagers.
+But this year Shifu informs Po that as Dragon Warrior, it is his duty to host the formal Winter Feast at the Jade", "release_date": 1290729600
   }
 }
 ```

-In the example above, the cropped version of `overview` is 200 characters longs.
-There are 100 characters before `shifu` (the first match) and 100 more characters starting at the first letter of `shifu`.
+## Crop length

+`cropLength=<Integer>`

+Number of characters to keep on each side of the start of the matching word.
+See [attributesToCrop](/guides/advanced_guides/search_parameters.md#attributes-to-crop)

 ## Attributes to highlight